isaacSennerholt/sudelity/README.md

 Sudelism is just a name for that balance — for the invisible tension that holds people together or slowly pulls them apart.

-It is not a rulebook.
-It is not a doctrine.
+It’s not a rulebook.
+It’s not a doctrine.
-> It is a lens for noticing what already shapes us.
+> It’s a lens for noticing what already shapes us.

 Sudelism reveals the background patterns:
 - How perception is constantly negotiated between us